ataullah81/DJango/README.md

-**Django Model:**
+MVT (Model-View-Template) is a software design pattern for developing a web application.

-Model is the interface of data manipulation.
+**Model**: Model is the interface of data manipulation.
 It is responsible for maintaining data.
 It is the logical data structure behind the application and is represented by a database.
+**View**: The view is the user interface, means what we see in our browser when browse a website.
+It is made by HTML/CSS/Javascript.

+**Django Model:**

-Django model is the built-in feature that Django uses to create tables, tables.field and contraints.
+Django model is the built-in feature that Django uses to create tables, tables.field and constraints.
 Django model is the SQL of database.
 We need to use django model to create new table in the database.
-In short if we want to cteate a new table we must cteate a new model.
+In short if we want to create a new table we must create a new model.

 The basics: